NVIDIA/TensorRT-LLM/docs/source/advanced/batch-manager.md

 TensorRT-LLM relies on a component, called the Batch Manager, to support in-flight batching of requests (also known in the community as continuous batching or iteration-level batching).
-That technique that aims at reducing wait times in queues, eliminating the need for padding requests and allowing for higher GPU utilization.
+That technique aims at reducing wait times in queues, eliminating the need for padding requests and allowing for higher GPU utilization.